amagist/dand/README.md

 ## Step 2 - Set up Authentication (if using it)

-1. There's an option to use basic (username and password) authentication, or use IBM's SSO/w3id to log in.
-For any client facing public microsites we recommend using the basic authentication, for anything internal use SSO.
-You can also have no authentication.
-2.  w3id setup (if using it)
+There's 3 options here:

+- w3id authentication - for use when the IBM Intranet id& password is needed to secure.
+Only available to IBMers

-    * Register Bluemix route at [https://w3.innovate.ibm.com/tools/sso/home.html](https://w3.innovate.ibm.com/tools/sso/home.html) as an OpenIDConnect service (For the callback URL, register as `<Bluemix route>/auth/callback`)
+  - Register Bluemix route at [https://w3.innovate.ibm.com/tools/sso/home.html](https://w3.innovate.ibm.com/tools/sso/home.html) as an OpenIDConnect service (For the callback URL, register as `<Bluemix route>/auth/callback`)
-    * To test, use of the w3id Staging service is recommended, this uses the live directory but not the live OpenIDConnect service
+  - To test, use of the w3id Staging service is recommended, this uses the live directory but not the live OpenIDConnect service
-    * Download the certificate supplied as `oidc_w3id.cer` and upload to the root directory of this repo
+  - Download the certificate supplied as `oidc_w3id.cer` and upload to the root directory of this repo
-    * Keep a note of your Client ID and secret, you'll need it later
+  - Keep a note of your Client ID and secret, you'll need it later

+- Basic authentication - simple username & password (securely hashed).
+Best for client stuff or those without IBM/w3IDs

+  - think of a username and suitable password, for use in step 3

+- No authentication - website will be publically accessible if on public IBM Cloud, or accessible to anyone behind the IBM firewall if on CIO (private Cloud)

 ## Step 3 - Yeoman Generator

-0. Make sure you're logged into Cloud Foundary (run `cf login` to do this)
+0. Make sure you're logged into Cloud Foundry (you should've done this in step 0)
 1. Run `yo deploy` (for no authentication) or `yo deploy w3id` (for w3id authentication), or `yo deploy basic` (for basic authentication) from the root directory of this repo (it won't work anywhere else).
 1. Follow the instructions, entering your information when asked
 1. This will create several files, taking the hassle out of configuring the authentication and node-RED setup yourself.
 This will also spin up a CloudantDB instance for node-RED to connect to